Is Coconut Sugar Good for Type 2 Diabetes?

 How Coconut Sugar is Made

-The sap extracted from coconut palm flowers contains 80 % water, 15 % sugar, and 5 % minerals, which is why it transforms from a translucent liquid to a dense and dark brown substance when heated, until it crystallizes, making the coconut sugar we know.
+The sap extracted from coconut palm flowers contains 80 percent water, 15 percent sugar and 5 percent minerals, which is why it transforms from a translucent liquid to a dense and dark brown substance when heated, until it crystallizes, making the coconut sugar we know.

 Where Coconut Sugar Comes From